 Martin’s work focuses on social networks in organizations and includes the co-authored books Social Networks and Organizations (Sage, 2003); and Interpersonal Networks in Organizations: Cognition, Personality, Dynamics and Culture (Cambridge University Press, 2008).

-Martin has three co-authored papers in press.
-The first examines the personality profiles of people who broker between cliques in organizations (in press, Academy of Management Journal).
-The second examines the paradox of people who feel powerful enough to engage in brokerage activities but whose sense of power blinds them to the brokerage opportunities that are available (in press, Journal of Applied Psychology).
-The third paper examines evidence for personality change in organizational contexts (in press, Academy of Management Annals).
+Martin’s most recent work includes the following three articles.
+The first examines the personality profiles of people who broker between cliques in organizations (Academy of Management Journal, 2018).
+The second examines the paradox of people who feel powerful enough to engage in brokerage activities but whose sense of power blinds them to the brokerage opportunities that are available (Journal of Applied Psychology, 2018).
+The third paper examines evidence for personality change in organizational contexts (Academy of Management Annals, 2018).

 Other recent research includes an examination of how people get ahead and are subsequently disadvantaged through ties to high-reputation leaders.
 The research examines coaches’ careers in the National Football League (NFL) over a 31 year period.
 (Magnification and correction of the acolyte effect: Initial benefits and ex post settling up in NFL coaching careers, 2016, Academy of Management Journal.)